cisagov/ScubaGoggles/docs/usage/Config.md

 ### Basic Usage
 The [basic use](/sample-config-files/basic_config.yaml) example config file specifies the `outpath`, `baselines`, and `quiet` parameters.

-ScubaGoggles can be invokes with this config file:
+ScubaGoggles can be invoked with this config file:
 ```
 scubagoggles gws --config basic_config.yaml
 ```